NSS-SE-Frontend-Cohort/client-side-mastery/projects/tier-1/modern-farm/README.md

 ## Optional Requirements

-If your team wants some fun challenges to work on after the initial algorithm is implemented from the chapters above, you can work on the ones below.
+If you want some fun challenges to work on after the initial algorithm is implemented from the chapters above, you can work on the ones below.

 | # | 🚜 Modern Farm |
 | --- | --- |